matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/practicalities/index.md

 url: /BW2016/practicalities/
 ---

-<h4>Contact</h4>

-For more information, contact the organizers.
-Email: matti.lehtinen'at'spangar.fi, phone +358405830678.

 <h4>Accommodation and Meals</h4>

 The contestants and leaders will be accommodated on the island Hietasaari.
 The distance to Oulu center is 3 km walking,